Component: Command

 text=f"{field_name}: {field_value}",

-decorator, prints the command context (ExecuteContext) information, and concatenates it into a reply message.
+)In this code, the send function is registered as a subcommand through the @self.subcommand decorator, prints the command context (ExecuteContext) information, and concatenates it into a reply message.

 Subcommand Registration

-is the subcommand name.
+name is the subcommand name.
 Leaving it empty means handling the main command.
 If not empty, it matches the second parameter as the command.
 For example:

-matches the subcommand with name=""!info field
+- !infomatches the subcommand with name=""

-In subcommand functions, you can read command parameters through the context
+In subcommand functions, you can read command parameters through the context variable.

 The effect of the above command is shown in the image: